guildedts/guide/guide/creating-your-bot/README.md

 ### Using `config.json`

-Storing sensitive information via a `config.json` is a very method.
-You can access your token in amy file by importing it.
+Storing sensitive information via a `config.json` is a very common method.
+You can access your token in any file by importing it.

 :::: code-group
 ::: code-group-item config.json